cstatz/blazert/README.md

 ## Introduction
-blazeRT is a **double precision ray tracer** for scientific or engineering applications derived from [nanort](https://github.com/lighttransport/nanort) using blaze datatypes and written in modern c++ (17). blazeRTs scene interface is similar to [embree](https://github.com/embree/embree) and intents to be a minimal effort (nearly plugin-) replacement. blazeRT should work on any system and architecture for which a recents (c++17 compatible) compiler is available.
+blazeRT is a **double precision ray tracer** for scientific or engineering applications derived from [nanort](https://github.com/lighttransport/nanort) using blaze datatypes and written in modern C++17. blazeRTs scene interface is similar to [embree](https://github.com/embree/embree) and intents to be a minimal effort (nearly plugin-) replacement. blazeRT should work on any system and architecture for which a recent (C++17 compatible) compiler is available.

 We aim at providing a **simple and unambiguous high-level API** for the ray-traversal.
-We do not aim at providing backwards-compatibility (especially to older c++ standards).
+We do not aim at providing backwards-compatibility (especially to older C++ standards).

 blazeRT makes use of the the [blaze](https://bitbucket.org/blaze-lib/blaze/src/master/) linear algebra library for its vector types.
 Because we rely on a well-tested and well-optimized linear algebra library (instead of using our own vector types), blazeRT can focus on the actual ray tracing algorithms.
 Furthermore, using types from a linear algebra library is advantageous for the subsequent development of scientific application where the vector types are needed again. blazeRT should work with any library providing these vector types as long as certain criteria are met (a minimal set of operation on these vector types).

 blazeRT works with triangular meshes and simple primitives, but it is easy to extend blazeRT to work on polygons or more complex primitives.
 A template for user-defined geometries can be found